AndreaNathansen/protein-prompt-tuning/README.md

 Trainer documentation in `mkultra/trainers.py`.
 The training configurations in `training_configs/` are the ones that we used for our paper.

+An example notebook for training a prompt for RITA is `RITA_prompt_tuning_example.ipynb`

 ## Datasets
 You can train the model with Fasta datasets if you use the `FastaDataset` class (`mkultra.sequence_loader.py`) as dataset input for a PyTorch `DataLoader`.